RevoltSecurities/SubProber/README.md

 ```bash
 cat subdomains.txt | subprober -c 20 -to 8 -tl -sv -wc -apt -ex 404 500 -suo 200 -v -o output.txt
 ```

-## Flags and Options

-### Basic Flags

-- **-f, --filename**: Specify the filename containing a list of subdomains for targeted probing.

-- **-h, --help**: Show the help message and exit.

-- **-u, --url**: Specify a target URL for direct probing.

-- **-sp, --show-progress**: Enable show progress mode to display a progress bar.

-- **-o, --output**: Define the output filename to store the results.

-### Advanced Flags

-- **-c, --concurrency**: Set the concurrency level for multiple processes.
-Default is 10.

-- **-tl, --title**: Retrieve and display the title of subdomains.

-- **-to, --timeout**: Set a custom timeout value for sending requests.

-- **-sv, --server**: Identify and display the server information associated with subdomains.

-- **-wc, --word-count**: Retrieve and display the content length of subdomains.

-- **-apt, --application-type**: Determine and display the application type of subdomains.

-- **-ex, --exclude**: Exclude specific response status code(s) from the analysis.

-- **-mc, --match**: Specify specific response status code(s) to include in the analysis.

-- **-suo, --save-urls-only**: Save only URLs for particular status codes, excluding other information.

-- **-s, --silent**: Enable silent mode to suppress the display of Subprober banner and version information.

-- **-v, --verbose**: Enable verbose mode to display detailed results on the console.

-- **-cs, --concise**: Enable concise mode to display only timeout or request failure URLs or subdomains.

-- **-exs, --excluded-save**: Save the results of excluded status codes when the --exclude switch is enabled.

-- **-ums, --unmatch-save**: Save the results of unmatched status codes when the --match switch is enabled.

-- **-up, --update**: Update Subprober to the latest version through pip.

 ### License